We all know that tending to our mental health is equally as important as our physical health.

-For many older Australians, depression and feelings of isolation or loneliness can be a common problem.
-More likely to experience physical illness or personal loss, our elderly loved ones can sometimes find themselves in a vulnerable position and may struggle to ask for help.
+For many older Australians, depression and feelings of isolation or loneliness can be common.
+More likely to experience physical illness or personal loss, our elderly loved ones sometimes find themselves struggling to ask for help.

 Reduce the stigma

 Discussions around mental health are becoming more common place, however it is still seldom talked about amongst older generations.
-Some older people have never spoken up about how they feel because it wasn’t normalised or accepted when they were growing up.
+Some older people have never spoken about how they feel because it wasn’t normalised when they were growing up.

 Others worry that they will be treated differently if they talk to someone about how they are feeling.
-Not wanting to feel like they are being a burden, they can sometimes keep feelings of sadness and seclusion to themselves.
+Not wanting to feel like a burden, they can sometimes keep feelings of sadness and seclusion to themselves.

-If you have a loved one who you suspect may be suffering from loneliness or depression, talking can be the easiest way to break down stigma.
-Normalising conversations around emotions can make it easier to identify risks and manage problems when they occur.
+If you have a loved one you suspect may be suffering from loneliness or depression, talking can be the easiest way to reduce stigma.
+Normalising conversations around emotions can make it easier to identify risks and manage problems.

 But these conversations can be tricky.
 Here are some tips on how to ask if someone is okay.

 Think about a quiet, safe space to have the discussion.
 Let them know that you are there to talk about how they are feeling, be clear you are there to listen, and provide support.

 Show you care

 Beyondblue provides a number of conversation starters that encourage a healthy discussion about how your loved one is feeling, such as “You haven’t seemed yourself lately – is everything OK?”